Ashik384/advanced-marquee-effect/readme.txt

 Create smooth, customizable scrolling marquees in Elementor with options for speed, direction, style, and icons.

 == Description ==
-Enhance your Elementor-powered website with dynamic scrolling effects using the Advanced Marquee Effect for Elementor plugin.
-This tool allows you to create smooth, customizable marquees for text, images, and logos—ideal for announcements, news tickers, client showcases, and more.
-With full control over speed, direction, and style, you can effortlessly add engaging scrolling content without any coding.
+Marquee Effects is a powerful, lightweight Elementor-compatible plugin that helps you add smooth, continuous scrolling effects to your website – without any coding required!
+Whether you're displaying text marquees, image/logo sliders, blog post tickers, or testimonial carousels, this plugin makes it effortless to create engaging, dynamic content for promotions, announcements, and brand showcases.

-Built with performance and flexibility in mind, it gives you full control over animation speed, direction, pause on hover, spacing, and styling—all within Elementor's visual builder.
+Built with performance and flexibility in mind, it gives you full control over animation speed, direction, alignment, lazy-load, pause on hover, spacing, and styling—all within Elementor's visual builder.

-= Marquee Text Scrolling Effect =
+= Marquee Text Effect / Continuous Scrolling Text =
 * Create smooth scrolling text, HTML, or icons
 * Customize speed, direction, and style of your marquee
 * Fully responsive design that adapts to all screen sizes